 I’ve got ten surprising recipes to use up the (very many) uneaten brussels sprouts you’ll be overwhelmed with, post-Christmas!

 Brussels sprouts look like baby cabbages.
 Teeny-weeny cabbages.
 They are not baby cabbages, but they are part of the same family.
 And one of the most hated vegetables in the world.
 With cabbages, we eat the big round head that grows out of the ground.
 But with Brussels sprouts, we eat the buds that grow neatly along a thick, fibrous stalk – which can be eaten just the same.

 In my native UK, Brussels sprouts are served with our Christmas dinner, whether you want them or not.
 Kids loathe them.
 As a youngster, I remember thinking they tasted like hard-boiled farts.
-But like many adults, our tastes change to cope with food like this, to the point of enjoying them.
+Sprout varieties, nowadays, are much less bitter and taste sweeter and fresher.

 But still, however few you buy, there are always some left over – and I have ten recipes to make use of them.